 The online tutorial

 is an excellent place to start.
-This is a video that walks you through the entire reimbursement process from beginning to end.
-Please see our Works page
+These videos will walk you through the entire process of creating and submitting expense reports through Concur.
+Please see our Concur page

 for Quick Guides and other useful info.

 How long does it take to process a reimbursement?
 [Expand]

 A reimbursement is usually processed within 3-5 days, provided there are no questions, problems, etc.

 I submitted a reimbursement request through Works, but now I can no longer see it.
 Where did it go?
 [Expand]